-The field falling-head percolation test data was utilized in determining the test infiltration rate, I_t, expressed in units of inches/hour, utilizing the Porchet Method (SARWQCB, 2013).
-Field testing was conducted in a perforated-cased borehole (with pea gravel surrounding the pipe) at both 30-minute intervals for a period of approximately 7 hours.
-Test data are attached in Appendix D. The infiltration rate, I_t, was calculated by determining the volumetric water flow through the wetted borehole surface area, expressed in terms of inches per hour.
-Un-factored test results are summarized in the following Table 3.
+The field falling-head percolation test data was utilized in determining the test infiltration rate, $I_t$ , expressed in units of inches/hour, utilizing the Porchet Method (SARWQCB, 2013).
+Field testing was conducted in two perforated-cased boreholes (with pea gravel surrounding the pipe) at both 30-minute intervals for a period of approximately 7 hours.
+Test data are attached in Appendix E. The infiltration rate, $I_t$ , was calculated by determining the volumetric water flow through the wetted borehole surface area, expressed in terms of inches per hour.
+Un-factored test results are summarized in the following Table 5.